DNC Logo

 2020

-The emblem of this period is composite: it includes more elements than before because it has four lines and three icons.
+The emblem of this period is composite: it includes more elements than before, with four lines and three icons.
 The first is a dark blue “D” aligned with a five-pointed star on the side beam.
 Its central part is painted in light blue and is stylized as an arrow pointing to the right.
 The other two rays look like miniature white triangles.
 The second icon is the number “2”; the third is “0” with a central part in a US map.
-Below them is the phrase “Democratic National Convention,” where each word is highlighted in a separate line.
+Below them is the phrase “Democratic National Convention,” with each word highlighted on a separate line.
 The fourth row contains the name of the city of Milwaukee.

 Font and Colors

 There is no design consistency in DNC logos.
-Each year, a unique version is used, created specifically for a specific event of a particular year.
+Each year, a unique version is created specifically for that year’s event.
 The only thing that unites them all is the sequence: they change every four years when the next president of the United States is elected.

 Typefaces vary, but sleek sans serif fonts have dominated in recent years.
 This is because they are more readable and visible even with a cursory glance.
-The 2020 election campaign uses a variant reminiscent of the Bw Nista International Extra Bold with minimal changes.
+The 2020 election campaign uses a variant reminiscent of Bw Nista International Extra Bold, with only minimal changes.

 The official palette is also different.
-Usually, red and blue of several shades predominate, as well as white.
+Usually, several shades of red and blue predominate, as do white.
 This fact is explained by the presence of these colors in the US national flag.